Cowboys News App [Android]

 Larry Allen

-Yet, what he did on the field was enough for the Cowboys to draft him in the in 1994.
+Yet, what he did on the field was enough for the Cowboys to draft him in the second round in 1994.
 He would play three different positions on the over a dozen seasons and 203 games in Dallas.

 Super-Sized Kick Returner

 Meet the aforementioned Ralph Neely.
-He played both left and on the Cowboys line – a move predicated by Rayfield Wright's arrival – and managed to return seven kickoffs for a total of 48 yards.
+He played both left and right tackle on the Cowboys line – a move predicated by Rayfield Wright's arrival – and managed to return seven kickoffs for a total of 48 yards.

 Originally drafted by the Baltimore Colts (NFL) and the Houston Oilers (AFL) in 1965, Neely signed with the Oilers.
 But he backed out when the Colts traded him to Dallas.
 After the lawyers worked things out, Neely was a Cowboys' lineman.